-Another thing to consider is that if your parents are already homeowners, your new property is considered to be their second home so an extra 3% stamp duty will be added to the cost.
+Another thing to consider is that if your parents are already homeowners, your new property is considered to be their second home.
+This means that an extra 3% stamp duty will be added to the cost.

 The benefits of the Bank of Mum and Dad

 Being able to put down a bigger deposit with the help of your parents means that more mortgage deals will become available to you.
 You’ll also be in a position to buy a better property or look for one in a better area.
-Having a bigger deposit means you don’t need to borrow as much and will hopefully get a lower rate of interest so that you can benefit from lower repayments each month.
+Having a bigger deposit means that you don’t need to borrow as much.
+Hopefully, you’ll get a lower rate of interest as a result.
+This will allow you to benefit from lower repayments each month.

 The negative considerations

 Your parents will need to provide proof of funds to the various parties involved, such as the lender and your solicitor.
-This could be in the form of certified ID and bank statements and is necessary to confirm where the money is coming from.
+This could be in the form of certified ID and bank statements.
+It’s necessary to confirm where the money is coming from.

 After gifting money, some parents are left struggling if they failed to assess their financial position correctly.
 It’s important for them to take the time to work the figures out properly and not become overstretched as a result of helping out.
-Your parents also need to make the right decision about which route they choose to help you with and, in the case of a loan, when it needs to be repaid and whether interest is to be paid on it or not.
+Your parents also need to make the right decision about which route they choose to help you with.
+In the case of a loan, they need to decide when it needs to be repaid and whether interest is to be paid on it or not.

-Accepting a loan can negatively affect your mortgage as the lender will take the repayments into consideration as part of your expenditure.
+Accepting a loan can negatively affect your mortgage.
+This is because the lender will take the repayments into consideration as part of your expenditure.
 The lender may also have an issue with accepting the deposit loan from your parents as they will have an interest in the property.

 Should you use this option?